 What is Myofascial Release (MFR)?

-Each Myofascial Release Treatment session is performed directly on skin without oils, creams or machinery.
+Each Myofascial Release treatment session is performed directly on skin without oils, creams or machinery.
 This enables the therapist to accurately detect fascial restrictions and apply the appropriate amount of sustained pressure to facilitate release of the fascia.

-The time component is a vital factor in Myofascial Release Therapy.
+The time component is a vital factor in Myofascial Release therapy.
 The MFR therapist applies sustained gentle pressure into the tissue of minimum of 90 seconds, up to 5 minutes, allowing the fascia to elongate naturally and return to its fluidity and functionality.

 The gentle traction and compression coupled with the time element elicits fascia to change its viscosity allowing to release cross restrictions, increase range of motion and decrease pain levels.
-Given the importance of the time component, most Myofascial Release Treatments at Reclaim Your Health are at least 75 minutes.* Used with permission from John F. Barnes
+The therapist applies soft tissue mobilization and movement therapy when necessary to enhance the treatment and the outcome.
+Given the importance of the time component, Myofascial Release treatments at Reclaim Your Health are usually 90 minutes in length.